 Lists and tables of these registrations have been published occasionally as House of Commons Parliamentary Papers before the First World War (for instance, 1882,Vol. 50); or later (intermittently) in The Official List, Part III and Marriage and Divorce Statistics, in a series published until 2008 by National Statistics as FM2 Table 3.42.
 Buildings registered for the solemnisation of marriages are identified separately as FM2 Table 3.43.
 Data for selected years from 1972 have been assembled in the various editions of P. Weller (ed.), Religions in the UK.

 Why and How Places Register

 Places of worship which have been registered officially are generally exempted from local business rates.
 Schedule 5 of the Local Government Finance Act 1988 provides that the places of worship are exempted if they are Church of England or Church in Wales, or ‘any other recognised religion… and the premises must be used and available for public religious worship’.
 Church halls and administrative offices also qualify if required for the place of worship to operate.
 While being officially-registered does not prove that a building is a place of worship, registration is an additional piece of evidence that the property is actively used as a place of worship.
-It seems likely that non-registered places of worship usually manage to win exemption also, although I haven’t been able to find information about this.
+It nevertheless is plausible that non-registered places of worship are also awarded exemptions as a matter of course.